 These last three days have been considerably and notably better.
 I feel like Marianna/Auntie Stress, again.
 In a post entitled My 3 Words for 2014, my #SummitFriend, Jacqui Barrett-Poindexter, shares her three words for 2014.
-When she asked me to share my three words, I didn’t even have to think about it – Learn, Change and Grow.
-(Capital letters required.)
+When she asked me to share my three words, I didn't even have to think about them - Learn, Change and Grow.
+Capital letters required.

 It turns out that those winds of change aren't so mysterious after all.
 During those Swamp Days, I used some familiar tools from my trusty Toolbox of Health and Wellness, which likely prevented me from slipping completely under the surface.
 I know that change and growth can be accompanied by malcontent - sometimes you need to sit in it for a while to realize it stinks.
 Even though it may not feel like it, something new is being fertilized.
 For me, it was several a-ha's, strung together like pearls, that led me to realize that I had some unmet needs.